Assyrians: Religion

 Baptism and First Communion are celebrated extensively, similar to a Brit Milah or Bar Mitzvah in Jewish communities.
 After a death, a gathering is held three days after burial to celebrate the ascension to heaven of the dead person, as of Jesus; after seven days another gathering commemorates their death.
 A close family member wears only black clothes for forty days and nights, or sometimes a year, as a sign of mourning.

 During the "Seyfo" genocide, there were a number of Assyrians who were forced to convert to Islam.
 They reside in Turkey, and practice Islam but still retain their identity.
-A small number of Assyrian Jews exist as well.